mbourgey/EBI_cancer_workshop_visualization/README.md

 R
 ```

-We will use the circularize package from the cran R project.
+We will use the circlize package from the cran R project.
 This package is dedicated to generate circular plot and had the advantage to provide pre-build function for genomics data.
 One of the main advantage of this tools is the use of bed format as input data.

 ```{.bash}